Franklin, Tennessee Therapists

 An Overview of Mental Health in Franklin, Tennessee

 This city began in 1799 as a tiny, agricultural community.
-Today, the city bustles with government service, community events, and flourishing business.
+Today, the city bustles with government service, community events, and flourishing businesses.
 Services include disabled rights and environmental protection.
 Events range from historical board meetings to senior bingo.
 The unemployment rate is just 2.4 percent.
 Franklin’s enriching historical opportunities along with the modern attractions give visitors and residents alike a multitude of things to do and explore.
 Historical places and activities include the battlefield of the Battle of Franklin and a vintage baseball game played on Carnton’s grounds, while contemporary excitement can be found at the Eddy Arnold Amphitheater or the Williamson County Fair.

 Mental health seems far from the minds of residents in this city.
 With over 70,000 people, Franklin thrives with a median income of almost $90,000 and a poverty rate of just 7.4 percent.
 The population is approximately 80 percent white, with the remainder being mainly Hispanic, Black, and Asian.
-Over 93 percent of the residents complete high school, and almost 60 percent earn a bachelor’s degree of higher.
+Over 93 percent of the residents complete high school, and almost 60 percent earn a bachelor’s degree or higher.
 About 63 percent of Franklin’s population is married, and less than 10 percent of people are divorced.
 As one of the top 10 best cities in Tennessee, many do not recognize the mental needs of veterans, the prevalence of depression and suicide, and the destruction of substance abuse.

 Over 500,000 Veterans live in Tennessee, and a variety of mental health needs exist within this population.
 Reintegrating into society after the horrors of war is difficult.
 As a result, Veterans face mental, emotional, and physical struggles.